Chief of Space Operations | |

 Under the authority, direction and control of the secretary of the Air Force, the chief of space operations presides over the Space Staff, acts as the secretary's executive agent in carrying out approved plans, and exercises supervision over organizations and members of the Space Force as determined by the secretary.
 The chief of space operations may also perform other duties as assigned by either the president, the secretary of defense or the secretary of the Air Force.[4]

-The Space Staff is the headquarters for the Space Force.
+The Office of the Chief of Space Operations, or more commonly referred to as the Space Staff, is the headquarters for the Space Force.
 It is responsible for organizing, training, and equipping of the Space Force cooperating with the Air Staff on support issues.
-It is headed by the chief of space operations and the vice chief of space operations who are both four-star generals, and the senior enlisted advisor of the Space Force.
-There is also a director of staff who oversees the staff action group, protocol, information technology and administration, resources, and total force integration groups.[5]
-The chief of space operations also have three deputy chiefs of space operations.
+It is headed by the chief of space operations and the vice chief of space operations, both four-star generals, and the chief master sergeant of the Space Force.
+There is also a director of staff who oversees the staff action group, protocol, information technology and administration, resources, and total force integration groups.[7]
+The chief of space operations also has four deputy chiefs of space operations.

 No. | Portrait | Name | Term | Secretaries served under: | Ref. | |||